KwameTaylor/bachelorette-predictor/README.md

 * <a href="https://alexjs.com/">Alex</a> (via the alexLinter extension on VS Code) for helping me catch insensitive and inconsiderate writing in my README
 * Faith's <a href="https://dardenreviews.github.io/">Darden reviews</a>
 * Zach's <a href="https://github.com/zgulde/hlre">hlre</a> tool (useful for highlighting regular expressions)
+* Jackson Killian's <a href="https://code.activestate.com/recipes/580661-states-to-regions/">States to Regions</a> python dictionary that I used
 * <a href="https://stats.stackexchange.com/questions/282803/response-is-an-integer-should-i-use-classification-or-regression">This post on Stats StackExchange</a>, which helped me decide whether to use classification or regression
 * <a href="https://www.bachelornationdata.com/">Bachelor Nation Data</a>
 * This <a href="https://www.vice.com/en/article/qvdbem/using-data-to-predict-this-seasons-winner-of-the-bachelor">Vice</a> article